launchdarkly/ld-relay/README.md

         flushIntervalSecs = 5
         samplingInterval = 0
         capacity = 10000
+        inlineUsers = false

 This configuration will buffer events for all environments specified in the configuration file.
 The events will be flushed every `flushIntervalSecs`.
 To point our SDKs to the relay for event forwarding, set the `eventsUri` in the SDK to the host and port of your relay instance (or preferably, the host and port of a load balancer fronting your relay instances).
+Setting `inlineUsers` to `true` preserves full user details in every event (the default is to send them only once per user in an `"index"` event).

 Performance, scaling, and operations
 ------------